Loni Anderson: Poster Gal And 'WKRP's Sweetheart, Then And Now

 While the entire cast was entertaining, many viewers tuned in to see that beautiful, blond bombshell portrayed by Anderson.
 She was the station secretary and despite the fact that she should have been busier than a one-armed paper-hanger, she rarely seemed busy or ever break a sweat.
 The entire office could be in an uproar over the latest catastrophe and Jennifer Marlowe sat at her desk calmly, not involving herself.
 She did her best to keep her boss, Mr. Carlson, happy but everyone else was on their own.
 Jennifer Marlowe was known for her (tasteful) tight, form-fitting outfits complete with the proper amount of cleavage.

 The sitcom, during its 4-year run, did not make the best ratings.
 Despite that fact, there seemed to be a loyal viewership compiled mostly of teenagers (go figure), young adults and real-life radio station employees.
 Anderson was most definitely the main attraction and probably accounted for the show lasting as long as it did.

 Loni Anderson was one of those actresses that men loved and women envied.
-She was a buxom platinum-blond with the magnetism of Marilyn Monroe and Jayne Mansfield.
+She was a buxom platinum-blond with the magnetism of Marilyn Monroe and Jayne Mansfield -- and she actually played the latter in the 1980 TV movie The Jayne Mansfield Story.
 Being beautiful was most definitely a double-edged sword because she was not regarded for her talent as much as her looks.
 Moreover, like many celebrities, she was often fodder for tabloid trash magazines.
 Given her talent and looks, Anderson’s career was modest; but she is certainly one of those actresses we will never forget!